iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 The main motivations:

 - Defend against censorship attacks - Conflicts will no longer block bundles from being approved.
-- Make reattachments unneccessary - As long as the network is not saturated, theoretically all bundles should be approved.
+- Make reattachments unnecessary - As long as the network is not saturated, theoretically all bundles should be approved.
 And no bundle will be left behind.
-- Increase TPS - Due to easy node tipselection the network throughput should increase.
+- Increase TPS - Due to easy node tip selection the network throughput should increase.
 - Increase CTPS - Due to the above, increase in TPS and no left-behinds, we expect CTPS to increase as well.

 # Detailed design